michael-barchy/auvio-dl/README.md

 * Change extension id in auviodl.json, line 6 (if necessary)
 * Start auvio-dl.command one to install Native Messaging Host

+## Usage

+* Visit Auvio (and login)
+* Pick a video and click the play button
+* You will find a download button just before the subtitle icon
+* There is no feedback of the download in the browser
+* Temporary downloads are located in N-m3u8DL-RE folder
+* Final file is moved to ~/Downloads

 ## Requirements

 * _https://www.python.org/downloads/_